-LOS ANGELES (CNS) - Los Angeles County reported nearly 7,000 new COVID-19 infections over the holiday weekend and today, along with 39 more virus-related deaths.
+LOS ANGELES (CNS) - Los Angeles County reported nearly 7,000 new COVID- 19 infections over the holiday weekend along with 39 more virus-related deaths in its latest data.

 The county Department of Public Health logged 3,257 infections on Saturday, 1,932 Sunday, 1,137 Monday and 668 Tuesday.
 The new cases gave the county an official total from throughout the pandemic of 3,622,250.